Rice introducing bills to combat impaired driving

+The bills would also set federal criminal penalties against motorists who drive intoxicated or impaired with a child in the vehicle and would create a new education grant program to address distracted driving.

-Rep. Kathleen Rice will introduce a package of bills to combat impaired or distracted driving, including a requirement that within 10 years all new cars be equipped with advanced technology that uses infrared light to detect if a driver is under the influence.
+Rep. Kathleen Rice has introduced a package of bills to combat impaired or distracted driving, including a requirement that within 10 years all new cars be equipped with advanced technology to detect if a driver is under the influence.

 The bills would also set federal criminal penalties — similar to those in effect in New York — against motorists who drive intoxicated or impaired with a child in the vehicle and would create a new education grant program to address distracted driving.

-The program responds to the touch of a driver’s fingertip and uses infrared light to measure the driver’s blood alcohol content.
-Unlike a Breathalyzer or interlock ignition device, the driver breathes normally to detect the BAC level and not into a tube.
+One program, a touch-based system, measures blood alcohol level content under the skin’s surface by shining an infrared-light through the fingertip of the driver.
+The other system measures alcohol as a driver breathes normally, when in the driver's seat.
+The technology could be ready for fleet use by 2021 and for consumer use by 2023.

-A 2015 University of Michigan study found that requiring DWI-prevention technology in all new cars could prevent roughly 85 percent of all drunken driving-related deaths and injuries over 15 years, preserving more than 59,000 lives and avoiding an estimated 1.25 million injuries.
+A 2014 University of Michigan study found that requiring DWI-prevention technology in all new cars could prevent roughly 85 percent of all drunken driving-related deaths and injuries over 15 years, saving more than 59,000 lives and avoiding an estimated 1.25 million injuries.

 The study, which proposed the use of ignition interlock devices in all vehicles, found the technology would save $343 billion within 15 years — recovering the cost of installing the devices within three years.

 The bill would require drivers convicted under the law be charged with a felony, punishable by up to 4 years in prison, and have their license suspended unless an ignition interlock system is installed.
-The driver would also need to undergo mandatory substance abuse treatment while authorities would be required to report the incident to a state child abuse registry.
-States that fail to comply with the law would lose a percentage of federal funding beginning in fiscal 2021, the bill states.
+The driver would also need to undergo mandatory substance abuse treatment, while authorities would be required to report the incident to a state child abuse registry.
+States that fail to comply with the law would lose a percentage of federal funding, the bill states.

 Comments